Get early access

 The format that tends to work best for introverts is one-on-one time with someone you already have some connection with, in a low-stimulation setting.
 This is harder to engineer than a party invite, but the results are worth it.
 You can read more about what introverts actually enjoy socially for a clearer picture of what formats work.

 If you are looking for friendships that do not require parties as the entry point, Introvrs was designed for that.
-It is a personal assistant that matches you with one person at a time based on who you actually are.
-No swiping, no algorithm, no performance.
+It matches you on your values, your life stage, and your way of thinking, with no swiping and no algorithm feed.
 The friend matching apps guide also gives a broader view of what options exist beyond the party circuit.

 FAQs